 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 hypertension) in the pulmonary artery, the blood vessel that carries blood from the heart to the lungs.
 The most common signs and symptoms are shortness of breath (dyspnea) during exertion and fainting spells.
 As the condition worsens, people can experience dizziness, swelling (edema) of the ankles or legs, chest pain, and a racing pulse.
-Most cases of PAH occur in individuals with no known family history of the disorder.
+Most cases of PAH occur in individuals with no family history of the disorder.
 Although some cases are due to mutations in the BMPR2 gene and inherited in an autosomal dominant pattern, a gene mutation has not yet been identified in most individuals.
 When PAH is inherited from an affected relative it is called "familial" PAH.
 Cases with no identifiable cause may be referred to as "idiopathic" PAH.
 PAH can also occur secondary to an underlying disorder such as connective tissue diseases, HIV infection, chronic hemolytic anemia, and congenital heart disease, to name a few.
 PAH can also be induced by certain drugs and toxins, for example fenfluramine and dexfenfluramine (appetite suppressants now banned by the FDA), toxic rapeseed oil, and amphetamines.Pulmonary arterial hypertension (PAH) is a progressive condition that affects the heart and lungs.
 It is characterized by abnormally high blood pressure (

 - The American Heart Association has an information page on pulmonary hypertension.
 You can access this information by clicking on the link above.